WheatonCS/aGoodMystery/README.md

 in these inquiries.
 (Note that we comment more fully on scrubbing in Step 1, although we only cache the scrubbed texts here in this repo).

-We include directions for *how* we scrubbed (a non-trivial step in the design of an experiment and a critical one for reproducability), as well as a miscellaneous Python script (not specifically used here in these analyses) to snag the Nth segment of M-words from each text as an example of the type of script often needed when preparing your corpus.
+We include directions for *how* we scrubbed (a non-trivial step in the design of an experiment and a critical one for reproducibility), as well as a miscellaneous Python script (not specifically used here in these analyses) to snag the Nth segment of M-words from each text as an example of the type of script often needed when preparing your corpus.